Compliance training: History

 Compliance training in the U.S. which refer to how employees are to act and be treated in the workplace can also be traced back to the creation of the United States Labor Laws as early as 1908 and the Federal Employers Liability Act.

 In 1977 the Foreign Corrupt Practices Act addressed accounting transparency requirements, and bribery of foreign officials.

 The 1985 Blue Ribbon Presidential Commission was in response to possible scandals during the Reagan presidency.

 "The history of how compliance regulations and mandates came about is not linear and completely clear, however most refer that it began around the Reagan scandals during his presidency.
 Moving ahead from that, it was the early 1990s after the Federal Sentencing Guidelines promised reduced fines for implementing an Effective Compliance and Ethics Program (ECEP).
 The last phase came from a number of high profile corporate corruption cases that include companies such as Enron, MCI/WorldCom, and Tyco."

 1991 Federal Sentencing Guidelines for Organizations (FSGO) was created for the United States Sentencing Commission.

 1992 Ethics Officers Association (EOA) changed in 2005 Ethics and Compliance Organization (ECOA) which joined with the Ethics Resource Center ERC) in order to offer industry leading programs, research, events and professional development.

 2004, Society of Corporate Compliance and Ethics (SCCE) was established to provide resources for ethics and compliance professionals from various industries.

-Types of Compliance training

-Sexual Harassment training teaches employees about sexual harassment laws and helps illustrate how to avoid, recognize, or report sexual harassment in the workplace.

-Workplace Violence Prevention training is designed to work with policies that prevent workplace violence, and how to handle such situations.

-Cyber Security Training is a common growing need as technology plays a larger role in everything we do.
-This training is designed to protect users and corporations from outside digital attack through better end-user practices.

-Ethics training is designed to illustrate what behaviors, or practices are considered to be morally right or wrong based on general standards of business.

-Right to Know Safety is a topic revolving Health and Safety of employees in the workplace as overseen by OSHA.

-Child Sexual Abuse Reporting & Prevention specifically is taught in industries that deal with children to help protect their safety and well being.

-The Center for Workplace Compliance is also a great resource for additional type of compliance training.

-Compliance training as a business practice

-"A Compliance Program helps to create a structure around all compliance obligations and risks, so that an institution is proactively understanding them, and making efforts to mitigate them in a consistent and proactive way before a crisis arises."

-"Establishing different types of compliance training depending on the industry involved can help avoid: